Frequently Asked Questions (FAQ)

 • A valid and reliable method for observing, documenting, and reflecting on all students' learning, development, and progress in their classrooms.
 All teachers look at students’ progress with a common framework; it facilitates conversations between teachers.

 • Detailed developmental information about each child based on specific research on child development.
-The DRDP-K is a developmentally-appropriate assessment that provides richer and more accurate information about students’ developmental progress.
+The DRDP-K is a developmentally appropriate assessment that provides richer and more accurate information about students’ developmental progress.

 • How to anticipate what comes next for children developmentally because the DRDP-K fits with what teachers are already doing and supports real-time scaffolding.